Corporate Governances

 Systems to Ensure the Proper Business Operation of the Group

-(1)System to ensure that the directors and employees of the Company and its subsidiaries will execute their duties in compliance with laws and regulations and the Articles of Incorporation
+(1) System to ensure that the Directors and employees of the Company and its subsidiaries will execute their duties in compliance with laws and regulations and the Articles of Incorporation

 2. The Internal Audit Section audits whether the business activities of the Company and its subsidiaries are efficient and comply with laws and regulations, internal regulations and trade practices, among other rules, and reports the audit results to the Board of Directors.

-(2)System for Storage and Management of Information on the Directors of the Company’s Execution of Their Duties
+(2) System for Storage and Management of Information on the Directors of the Company’s Execution of Their Duties

 The Company has established a system where important documents and electromagnetic records, including Board of Directors’ meeting materials and the minutes of the Board of Directors meetings, are stored and managed and can be perused by the Directors and Auditors as needed under the Document Handling Rules and other internal regulations.

-(3)Regulations and Systems Related to Management of Risks of Losses at the Company and Its Subsidiaries
+(3) Regulations and Systems Related to Management of Risks of Losses at the Company and Its Subsidiaries

-The Company identifies a variety of risks caused by business execution using standards that are consistent as much as possible, and aims to have a comprehensive risk management while ensuring sound management and maximizing shareholder value.
+1. The Company identifies a variety of risks caused by business execution using standards that are consistent as much as possible, and aims to have a comprehensive risk management while ensuring sound management and maximizing shareholder value.

-Under the Risk Management Regulations, the Company clarifies its risk management system, specifying the divisions responsible for different types of risks and managing risks and managing risks exhaustively and comprehensively.
-The President appoints a Director responsible for risk management.
-The Company has the Risk Management Committee, which monitors various risks attributable to the Company’s operations and risks that the Company should avoid for business continuity, and promptly responds to changes.
+2. Under the Risk Management Regulations, the Company clarifies its risk management system, specifying the divisions responsible for different types of risks and managing risks and managing risks exhaustively and comprehensively.
+The Board of Directors appoints a Director responsible for risk management.
+The Company has the Risk Management Committee, which comprehensively monitors various risks attributable to the Company’s operations and risks that the Company should avoid for business continuity, and promptly responds to changes.
 The committee regularly provides to the Board of Directors an overview of risk management, including countermeasures to be taken if risks to be avoided occur.
-The Company has established a system where it prepares for losses at its subsidiaries through interviews with the representatives of the subsidiaries, among others, as needed, under the Risk Management Regulations.

-(4)Systems to Ensure That the Directors of the Company and Its Subsidiaries Will Execute Their Duties Efficiently
+(4) Systems to Ensure That the Directors of the Company and Its Subsidiaries Will Execute Their Duties Efficiently

+1. The Company has built a system where it sets management targets and formulates management plans for the Group and examines the plans, comparing them and progress towards their achievement.
 For efficient execution of duties based on decisions made by the Board of Directors, the tasks are assigned to each Director and Executive Officer under internal regulations, including the Organization Rules, Administrative Authority Regulations, and Standards for Decision-Making Authority.
 The Company seeks to clarify the decision-making rules by reviewing the relevant regulations and developing the delegation of authority system.
 In addition, the Company seeks to expand the checks and balances system developing a system to ensure that the Directors perform their duties systematically, properly and efficiently.
-The Company has its subsidiaries formulate management plans in line with the Group’s management targets and compares the plans and progress towards their achievement.

-(5)System to Ensure the Proper Business Operation of the Group Consisting of the Company and Its Subsidiaries
+(5) System to Ensure the Proper Business Operation of the Group Consisting of the Company and Its Subsidiaries

-(6)Systems to Ensure Effective Audits by the Audit and Supervisory Committee
+(6) Systems to Ensure Effective Audits by the Audit and Supervisory Committee

 1. Directors and employees who shall assist with the duties of the Audit and Supervisory Committee